Tech Rap: Streaming Presets

 That said, you do not have to immerse yourself in all the features to enjoy Spotify.
 I am a perfect example of that because I just want to listen to the music and I really have no need for all the accoutrements.
 All I do is punch up a smooth jazz playlist and let it play through the Musica on my desk.
 I subscribe to the premium version mainly because I can do without the commercial interruptions.
 The sound quality is superb, as is the mix of songs, and I can skip over a song I do not like or easily change to a different playlist at any time.

 The More the Merrier

-As always, should you have any questions about using your Como Audio system as it relates to these services, or anything else for that matter, please drop us a line at firstname.lastname@example.org and we will be glad to help.
-We continue to read and answer all emails during the coronavirus shut down.
+As always, should you have any questions about using your Como Audio system as it relates to these services, or anything else for that matter, please drop us a line at email@example.com and we will be glad to help.
 A big virtual hug to those staying at home to help slow the spread of the pandemic.
-Until next month, please stay safe and healthy, and enjoy the (streaming) music.
+Until next month, please stay safe and healthy, and enjoy the (Spotify) music.

 General Manger Peter Skiera lives in southern MA, worked in radio broadcasting throughout New England, and also worked for Cambridge SoundWorks, B&W Loudspeakers, and Tivoli Audio for 15 years before joining Como Audio in 2016 as Vice President of Product Development.
 In addition to Tech Rap, Peter also writes for his own blog, www.RecommendedStations.com.
 He can be reached directly at firstname.lastname@example.org